open/close all folders

-- The Changelings from the end of season 2 are also adorable, even in their natural state, and it's clear they only pose a threat in massive numbers.
+- The Changelings from the end of season 2 are also adorable, even when untransformed, and it's clear they only pose a threat in massive numbers.
 In season 6 we find out that Changelings purified by shared love are even more adorable.

 - In a medival episode of Phineas and Ferb, Malifishmirtz attempts to create evil minions by using a reanimation spell on the "most hideous substance known to man"...canned meat.
 And they were...cute little jumping bunnies.
 Well, until they got wet

 - On South Park, when Butters becomes "Professor Chaos", he refers to his pet hamsters as his minions, but they don't really do anything minion-y.

 - Tim-Tom and Kevin, the Murderous Moppets/Pupa Twins from The Venture Bros..
 They may not be harmless, but they're adorable in those little Lord Fauntleroy outfits, less so when they switch the Monarch's butterfly themed Pupa costumes.